Zephyr (1810 ship): Career

-Between her third and fourth whaling voyages Zephyr changed hands several times and traded with South America.
+Between her third and fourth whaling voyages Zephyr, changed hands several times and traded with South America.
 She may have been damaged in 1825.

 5th whaling voyage (1826–1829): Captain Kell sailed from London on 17 August 1826, bound for the Sandwich Islands.
-At Honolulu in May 1828 the crew became mutinous, refusing to takes whales.
+At Honolulu in May 1828, the crew became mutinous, refusing to take whales.
 Zephyr returned to London on 16 August 1829.

 6th whaling voyage (1826–1829): Captain Billinghurst (or Balinest, or Billinghouse), sailed from London on 22 October 1829, bound for Timor and the Japans.
-On 26 March 1830 Zephyr was at Coepang.
+On 26 March 1830, Zephyr was at Coepang.
 In October she was at Guam.
-On 14 June 1831 she was on the Japan grounds.
+On 14 June 1831, she was on the Japan grounds.
 At some point Zephyr was in company with Ranger, also a whaler, at Hunter's Island in the Solomon Archipelago.
-Dr John Lyell, of Ranger kept a journal in which he recorded that the local inhabitants attempted to capture Zephyr whilst most of her crew were onshore.
-In the attack the Captain, cooper, carpenter, and two boat steerers were attacked and wounded but not killed.
-The crew managed to release two large dogs from below and succeeded in forcing the natives off the vessel killing some.
+Dr. John Lyell, of Ranger, kept a journal in which he recorded that the local inhabitants attempted to capture Zephyr whilst most of her crew were onshore.
+In the attack, the captain, cooper, carpenter, and two boatsteerers were attacked and wounded, but not killed.
+The crew managed to release two large dogs from below and succeeded in forcing the natives off the vessel, killing some.
 The crew then pursued their attackers to shore and killed around thirty of them and a woman.
 Zephyr returned to England on 8 August 1832.

-7th whaling voyage (1833–1837): Captain Thommpson sailed from England on 1 November 1833, bound for the Seyhelles and Timor.
+7th whaling voyage (1833–1837): Captain Thommpson sailed from England on 1 November 1833, bound for the Seychelles and Timor.
 At various points she was near Aldebra, at Mahe, and Sutranha, and at Timor.
 She stopped at the Cape of Good Hope on her way home.
-She arrived back at England on 13 April 1837.
+She arrived back in England on 13 April 1837.

 8th whaling voyage (1837–loss): Captain Abbott sailed from England on 3 July 1837, bound for Timor.
-In mid-September 1838 Zephyr put into Amboyna with her crew in a state of mutiny.
+In mid-September 1838, Zephyr put into Amboyna with her crew in a state of mutiny.
 Captain Abbott had been killed a month before, and the crew refused to obey the Chief Officer.
 The Chief Officer left Zephyr and sailed on a Dutch vessel to Batavia.
 Zephyr followed.
-On 14 January 1839 Zephyr, Richardson, master, arrived at Sydney.
-At some point thereafter she was at Hummock Island.
-On 1 April 1840 Zephyr, Kitchen, master, was wrecked off Borneo.
+On 14 January 1839, Zephyr, Richardson, master, arrived at Sydney.
+At some point thereafter, she was at Hummock Island.
+On 1 April 1840, Zephyr, Kitchen, master, was wrecked off Borneo.

-Loss: Her crew abandoned Zephyr on 3 April and set fire to her.
+Loss: Her crew abandoned Zephyr on 3 April, and set fire to her.
 They reached Macassa Island from where a ship took them to Batavia.